 11 March 2022

 The programme consists of five modules:

 - Implications of Educational Disability

-- Specialist Study
+- Specialist Study.

-Key to the programme are inclusive approaches to teaching and learning which are discussed and demonstrated with teachers supported in implementing such approaches in their schools.
-Participants are encouraged to engage actively with the programme and a constant emphasis is placed on developing the skills required to become effective reflective practitioners in the field of special educational needs.
+Key to the programme are inclusive approaches to teaching and learning, which are discussed and demonstrated.
+Teachers are supported in implementing such approaches in their schools.
+Participants are encouraged to engage with the programme, and emphasis is placed on developing the skills required to become effective, reflective practitioners in the field of special educational needs.

 Why Choose This Course?